tbs1-bo/pingometer/README.md

 powerbank.
 However, since the ESP8266 has very low power consumption of about 20 µA in deep sleep mode, the powerbank may turn itself off automatically.

+The VIN pin of the nocdemcu devkit is connected to a power regulator.
+Therefore a 9V battery can be attached to power the board.

 An
 [article at Henry's Bench](http://henrysbench.capnfatz.com/henrys-bench/arduino-projects-tips-and-more/powering-the-esp-12e-nodemcu-development-board/)